 Assyria (mât Aššur): ancient name for the northeastern part of modern Iraq, situated on the east bank of the Tigris.
 It is also the name of one of the greatest empires of Antiquity.
 Assyria was overthrown in 612 BCE by the Babylonians.

-The word Assyria is derived from mât Aššur, which means "the country of the god Aššur".
-The first capital of Assyria, which was more or less situated between the rivers Tigris and Little Zab, was also called after this god: Aššur.
+The word Assyria is derived from mât Aššur, which means "the country of Aššur", Aššur being the deified capital of a kingdom between the rivers Tigris and Little Zab.
 The western part of Assyria consists of an alluvial plain, where irrigation enables agriculture; in the eastern part, the foothills of the Zagros, there is sufficient rainfall.

 Old Assyrian Period

 The city of Aššur is known to have existed in the second half of the third millennium.
-Not unlike Susa in Elam, it was an independent city state that had close ties with the powerful Sumerian and Akkadian states in the south, like those of king Sargon of Agade and the rulers of the Third Dynasty of Ur.
-This is all we can conjecture.
-Things become more clear after the invasions of the Amorites.
+Not unlike Susa in Elam, it was an independent city state that had close ties with the powerful Sumerian states in the south, and later incorporated in the empires of king Sargon of Agade and the rulers of the Third Dynasty of Ur.
+The invasions of the Amorites at the turn of the third/second millennium BCE created the conditions for the creation of an independent and powerful Assyrian kingdom.

-At the beginning of the second millennium, Aššur was an important trade center.
-The activities of Assyrian merchants in Anatolia are known from thousands of tablets from Kaneš, which often mention the trade in copper, but also document many aspects of everyday life.
+In less than a century, Aššur becamee an important trade center.
+The activities of its merchants in Anatolia are known from thousands of tablets from Kaneš, which often mention the trade in copper, but also document many aspects of everyday life.

 Šamši-Adad I (1813-1781?) was king of a small empire that included the western Zagros, a part of the area between Euphrates and Tigris.
 He was powerful enough to call himself "king of the universe", but his son Išme-Dagan lost his independence and became a vassal of king Hammurabi of the Old-Babylonian empire.
 Meanwhile, the trade activity continued.